Independently tested No sponsored rankings Updated 2026-05-20

 Pricing:

-Verdict: If you live in Google Workspace, Gemini Pro is a no-brainer.
-If you don't, it's the fourth-best option.
+Verdict: If you live in Google Workspace, Gemini Pro is a no-brainer at $19.99/month.
+If you don't, the other three at this price point deliver more standalone value.

 Why Copilot Shines in Microsoft Ecosystem